mapcrafter/mapcrafter/docs/configuration.rst

     option.
 You might have to play around with this to find a configuration that you like.
     For me ``water_opacity=0.75`` and ``lighting_water_intensity=0.6`` didn't look bad.

-``render_unknown_blocks = true|false``
+**Render Unknown Blocks** ``render_unknown_blocks = true|false``

     **Default:** ``false``

-    With this option the renderer renders unknown blocks as red blocks (for debugging purposes).
+    If ``true``, this option renders unknown blocks as red blocks (for debugging purposes).
+Otherwise, unknown blocks are not rendered.

-``render_leaves_transparent = true|false``

-    **Default:** ``true``

-    You can specifiy this to use the transparent leaf textures instead of the opaque textures.
-Using transparent leaf textures can make the renderer a bit slower because the renderer also has to scan the blocks after the leaves to the ground.
+    Since the Minecraft 1.13 overhaul of Mapcrafter, it is extremely rare for unknown blocks to be encountered.

 ``render_biomes = true|false``